-Quality is very good, while higher-spec cars come with a seven-inch touchscreen display
+Quality is very good, while higher-spec cars come with an eight-inch touchscreen display

 Kia says only 10 percent of buyers opt for three-door cars in this sector, so the company has sensibly taken the decision to stop producing the less practical version.
 As the Picanto’s new-found focus is on refinement and maturity, sticking to the more practical five-door bodystyle is a good move.

 Underneath, the Kia uses MacPherson strut suspension at the front and a torsion beam at the rear, while the platform has grown in size with a 15mm-longer wheelbase helping create more room inside.
 The more spacious cabin tallies with modifications made elsewhere to improve refinement, so there’s a new soundproofing panel beneath the dash and under the cabin, plus sound-absorbing foam at the base of the A and B-pillars.
 These are said to reduce wind and road noise, while a new engine cover, revised intake design and tweaked engine mounts help reduce noise and vibration from the motor.

 Improvements in driving refinement are matched by higher-quality materials inside over its predecessor, but the plastics throughout the cabin still don’t quite feel a match for those in the Up!, although it is a step forward on the old car.
 You get an acceptable level of kit in 2 trim, with Bluetooth, 14-inch alloys, air-con and all-round electric windows as standard – but beyond this there isn’t much.
 You’ll have to upgrade to the 3 model if you want more connectivity and better infotainment; the supplement is about £1,500.